epistoteles/Modergator/.github/README.md

 ```
 This is the only step for which you need sudo rights.

-Also go to Modergator/meme-model-api/vilio/py-bottom-up-attention/data and create the folder "img".
+Next, go to Modergator/meme-model-api/vilio/py-bottom-up-attention/data and create the folder "img".

 Next, you need to download the bigger models, unzip them, and place them in the right folders as described below:
 * for the target-api, add the model `hate_target.pth` from here https://www.kaggle.com/katinka21/modergator-target-detection-model to this location: `target-api/model/hate_target.pth`.